GergKllai1/ATM_Challenge/README.md

 As an ATM operator <br>
 In order for our customers to withdraw funds <br>
 I need to make sure that we only allow withdrawals if there are funds available <br>

+As a Customer<br>
+In order to keep my funds secure <br>
+I want a secure Pin code & an expiry date on my card that allows only me access to my funds